 What can you trade Tesco Clubcard points for?

 Some of the best offers actually triple up your points.
-For example, 50p in Clubcard points will get you £1.50 to spend at Pizza Express, Hungry Horse, Bella Italia and more.
-You could also exchange your vouchers for theme parks such as Legoland, Alton Towers, Thorpe Park, and Chessington with the same triple value.
+For example, 50p in Clubcard points will get you £1.50 to spend at Pizza Express, Café Rouge, Bella Italia, and more.
+You can also exchange your vouchers for theme parks such as Legoland, Alton Towers, Thorpe Park, and Chessington with the same triple value.